 All were part of Jenner’s broader mission to expand the firm’s corporate department, an area Jenner is historically lesser-known for than its litigation and investigations work.
-Jenner, for instance, was tapped to conduct an investigation into General Motors following recalls related to faulty ignition switches, and also produced an examination into the demise of Lehman Brothers.
+Jenner, for instance, was tapped to conduct an investigation into General Motors following recalls related to faulty ignition switches, and also produced the Valukas report, an examination into the demise of Lehman Brothers.

 The departures reflect a hiccup in that effort and highlight a recurring issue at large law firms in the hiring and retention of partners: Today, after Jenner has made hires in other areas of its corporate department, such as public company mergers and acquisitions and transactions, Harris and his fellow lawyers found that their practice would fit better at a competitor, he said.

 In comments unusually candid for a partner switching firms, Harris acknowledged that the private equity practice did not mesh perfectly with Jenner’s overall practice make-up, but said that he found the work within his group to be personally fulfilling.

 “I went to Jenner five years ago with a goal to help build a private equity practice,” said Harris.
 “It was exciting.
 They supported us beautifully.
 We made a number of key lateral hires.
 And we built that group to be seven partners.
 We were chugging along and doing well.
 It was a talented group and a cohesive mix and we got along extremely well.”